RocketChat/Rocket.Chat.Android/README.md

 The following steps are only needed if running via command line.
 They are not needed if you are building via Android Studio.

-Ensure that that ADB recognizes your device with `$ adb devices`.
+Ensure that ADB recognizes your device with `$ adb devices`.

 If a single device exists, install via `$ adb install /path/to/apk.apk`.